The White Storm

-The White Storm, formerly known as The Cartels War (掃毒) is a 2013 Hong Kong-Chinese crime thriller film directed by Benny Chan and starring Sean Lau, Louis Koo, and Nick Cheung.
+The White Storm, formerly known as The Cartels War (掃毒) is a 2013 action film directed by Benny Chan.
+A Hong Kong-Chinese co-production, the film stars Sean Lau, Louis Koo, and Nick Cheung.
 The film had its world premiere at the 2013 Hong Kong Asian Film Festival on 25 October 2013.

 A sequel titled The White Storm 2: Drug Lords was released on 16 July 2019, with Koo returning, Andy Lau joining the cast as well as producing and Herman Yau directing.

 Plot

 Ma Ho-tin, So Kin-chow and Cheung Tsz-wai are good brothers who grew up together.
-When they grew up, they were stationed in the Narcotics Bureau of the Hong Kong Police Force.
-Among them, Chow has been undercover for a long time in the drug trafficking group.
-He can't live a normal life and make him extremely annoyed.
-Big brother A Tian and his detective brother A Wei often persuade him that he can return to the team after catching the last big drug lord.
-The high-level police force asked Aqiu to follow up to catch a long line to catch big fish.
-Chow was deeply dissatisfied.
-The last three brothers decided to go to Thailand to catch the big poisonous eight-faced Buddha and help Chow to escape.
-However, due to the safety concerns of Aqiu, he was reluctant to conduct a fake drug transaction with the Eight-faced Buddha.
-He secretly used the telephone to contact the other party and said that the transaction was cancelled, which led to the suspicion that the Eight-faced Buddha had bought the drug party Aqiu and others.
-After the war, the two sides forced Ho-tin to choose a rescue between Chow and Cheung.
-Finally, Ho-tin chose to save Chow, and Cheung was shot in the crocodile pool.
-Cheung's death made both Ho-tin and Chow deeply saddened.
-The two also took care of Cheung’s mother who was hospitalized for her illness and amnesia.
-Aqi’s wife broke up with Aqiu after giving birth to her daughter.
+They were stationed in the Narcotics Bureau of the Hong Kong Police Force after they grew up.
+Among the trio, Chow served as an undercover in the drug trafficking group for a long period of time under a constant state of anxiety which made him extremely annoyed.
+Big brother Tin and his detective brother Wai often persuade him that he can return to the team after catching the tracking down the most notorious drug lord.
+The high-level police decided to put on a longer investment in view of gaining a greater reward, which resulted in Chow's deep dissatisfaction.
+The last trio headed to Bangkok, after the biggest and most poisonous eight-faced Buddha and help Chow to escape.
+However, out of safety concerns, Chow was reluctant to conduct a fake drug transaction with the Eight-faced Buddha.
+He secretly telephoned the other party and said that the transaction was cancelled, and hence raised the suspicion of Eight-faced Buddha, who brought in free company to set an ambush.
+The war resulted in great casualties among the police from both Hong Kong and Thailand.
+During the nick of time, Tin was forced to make a decision between saving Chow and Wai, which resulted in him sacrificing the latter.
+Deeply saddened by the death of Wai, and out of guilt, Tin and Chow took care of Wai's aged and hospitalized mother, who was suffering from amnesia.
+Chow and his wife broke up following the birth of their daughter.
+Since then, the trio went their separate ways.

+Five years later, Duen Kwan the rookie gang leader has assassinated Eight-faced Buddha's son.
+During the investigation, both Tin and Chow were surprised to learn that Wai had survived and even married Mina, the daughter of Eight-faced Buddha.
+Their brotherhood soon reconciled through trying to rescue Chow's kidnapped daughter.
+Both Chow and his wife got back together, and Wai revealed that he colluded with Duen to smoke out Eight-faced Buddha and have him eradicated.
+On the night of Eight-faced Buddha's son funeral, the trio and Eight-faced Buddha engaged in a life-and-death battle.
+The great showdown that took place in a basement bar resulted in the deaths of Eight-faced Buddha, his family and his free company, as well as Tin and Wai.